NoToolsNoCraft/Security-Test-with-Express-Postman/README.md

 ## Postman Test Collection

-The Postman test collection (`Security Test.postman_collection.json`) contains a series of requests that test the functionality of the Express API.
+The Postman test collection (`Security Test.postman_collection.json`) contains a series of requests to test the functionality of the Express API.
 Below are the key requests and how they map to the Express routes:

 ### 1. **POST /users**
-   - **Purpose**: Tests the `POST /users` route.
+   - **Purpose**: Test the `POST /users` route.
-   - **Test**:
+   - **Test Logic**:
-     - A new user is created using the request body.
+     - A new user is created using the provided request body.
-     - The response is validated to ensure the user was created successfully.
-The `id`, `username`, `email`, and `role` must match the request.
+     - The response is validated to ensure the user was created successfully, checking for the `id`, `username`, `email`, `role`, and `active` properties.
-     - Status code 201 (Created) is expected.
+     - A successful status code `201` is expected.

 ### 2. **GET /users**
-   - **Purpose**: Tests the `GET /users` route.
+   - **Purpose**: Test the `GET /users` route.
-   - **Test**:
+   - **Test Logic**:
-     - The response is validated to ensure that the user created in the previous step is present in the list of users.
+     - The response is validated to ensure the newly created user appears in the list.
-     - The `id`, `username`, `email`, `role`, and `active` properties should match the values from the `POST /users` request.
+     - The `id`, `username`, `email`, `role`, and `active` properties are checked.

 ### 3. **DELETE /users/:id**
-   - **Purpose**: Tests the `DELETE /users/:id` route.
+   - **Purpose**: Test the `DELETE /users/:id` route.
-   - **Test**:
+   - **Test Logic**:
-     - The newly created user is deleted.
+     - The newly created user is deleted via the `DELETE` request.
-     - The response is validated to ensure the user is deleted and the correct message is returned.
+     - The response is validated to ensure that the user was successfully deleted.
-     - The `GET /users` route is run again to confirm that the user no longer exists.
+     - A subsequent `GET /users` request confirms that the user no longer exists.

 ## How the Postman Tests Work

 ### Step-by-Step Test Execution

 1. **Step 1: POST /users**
-   - A `POST` request is sent to create a new user with the following JSON body:
+   - A `POST` request is sent to create a new user:
      ```json
      {
        "id": 4,